rdinch/MathResourceStudio-Help/docs/getting-started/create-a-new-document.md

 Browse and select math exercises organized by category:

-- Advanced Number Operations (addition, subtraction, etc.)
+- Advanced Number Operations (i.e. addition, subtraction)

-- Fractions (equivalent fractions, simplyfying, addition, etc.)

-- Geometry
+- Algebra (i.e. ineqalities, simplifying expressions)

-- Number Concepts
+- Basic Number Operations (i.e. basic operations, fact families)

-- Puzzles

 - And more...

 ### Document Area (Center)

-Preview your worksheet as it will appear when printed.
+Preview your worksheet as it will appear when printed.Navigation arrows above the worksheet provide a way to view all pages of a multi-page document.

 ### Options Panel (Right)